Manuel Veth - The German page transfermarkt.de is the Financial Times of the football world. This homepage has become the benchmark for determining

 Especially in the cases of Geuvânio and Biro Biro, there is a belief that their ages, and lower transfer values may open doors to transfers to the big Western European leagues.
 Furthermore, clubs in the Chinese League One have smaller investment funds, and those players are, as a result, unlikely to see their careers out in China.

 It, therefore, can be noted that for most of the bigger name players who have made the move from either Europe or South America to China, the move has meant that their transfer value has been diminished, as they are no longer considered valuable transfer targets by big Western European clubs.
-In many cases, the move has also jeopardized the national team careers of players who have transfered to China.
+In many cases, the move has also jeopardized the national team careers of players who have transferred to China.

 Renato Augusto and Paulinho – The rare exceptions